-While our company itself offers no guarantees or warranties, we do provide all of our home inspection clients with a free, zero deductible 90 day home warranty through another company, Residential Warranty Services (RWS).
-The warranty is good for 90 days from the date of the inspection or 22 days after closing - whichever comes later.
-We take pride in offering this valuable service to our clients, free of charge, as this is a benefit most inspectors do not offer.
-The warranty covers most structural and mechanical issues a new homeowner may encounter.
+While our company itself offers no guarantees or warranties, we do provide all of our home inspection clients with a free, zero deductible 90 day home warranty, as well as protection plans to cover water and sewer lines, mold and roof leaks, through another company, Residential Warranty Services (RWS).
+The warranty and protection plans are good for 90 days from the date of the inspection or 22 days after closing - whichever comes later.
+Clients have the ability to continue the SewerGard coverage plan beyond the 90-day coverage period for a small monthly fee.
+We take great pride in offering these very valuable protections to our clients, free of charge, as these are benefits most inspectors do not offer.
+The home warranty covers most structural and mechanical issues a new homeowner may encounter.
 Should any issues arise during the warranty period with items that appeared to be in acceptable condition at the time of the inspection, simply call RWS.
 In most cases your claim will be covered, your repair or replacement will be done quickly and professionally, and all at no cost to you!

 The answer to this question is a resounding YES!
 If the seller is unwilling to pay for any necessary repairs that the inspection may uncover, it is obviously in your best interest to know what you're getting yourself into prior to purchasing the property so you know what you may have to fix and pay for.
 If the seller is unwilling to make repairs, having the house inspected is all the more important!

 If you have any questions that are not covered here or elsewhere on the site, please do not hesitate to call and ask us!